-BRE DEVOJČE - POD ONA
+BRE DEVOJČE POD ONA

-PRONUNCIATION: BREH deh-VOY-cheh.
+PRONUNCIATION: BREH deh-VOY-cheh pohd OH-nah.
 TRANSLATION: Oh you girl!
+Forest's edge.
 SOURCE: Dick Oakes learned this dance from Bora Gajicki, a native Serbian, who introduced it to folk dancers in the United States at the 1976 Stockton Folk Dance Camp BACKGROUND: Bre Devojče was choreographed by Olga Skovran, director of Ensemble KOLO.
 It was part of the Prizren Suite when Mr. Gajicki was the ensemble's lead dancer.
-The second melody is "Pod Ona, Mori, Pod Ona...," which refers to a forest's edge.
+The second melody is "Pod Ona, Mori, Pod Ona...," which refers to the fringe of a forest.
 MUSIC: Borino Kolo Folk Ensemble (LP) BK-576.
 FORMATION: Mixed lines of M and W with joined hands held at shldr height in "W" pos.
 The dance was originally danced in segregated lines of M and W. METER/RHYTHM: 2/4 STEPS/STYLE: The M dance with strong movements.
 The W have smoother movements, and their dance steps are closer to the floor.
 Arm movements throughout both figures are: Move elbows in slight down-up action during meas 1-2; move arms from elbows to R (ct 1) and to L (ct 2) during meas 3.
 MEAS MOVEMENT DESCRIPTION INTRODUCTION 1-8 No action.
 I. BRE DEVOJČE 1 Step R swd (ct 1); bounce on R lifting L heel in back (ct 2); 2 Step L diag R twd ctr (ct 1); bounce on L lifting R heel in back (ct 2); 3 Step R diag bwd R (ct 1); step L diag bwd R (ct 2).
 Repeat action of meas 1-3 until melody changes.
 II.
 POD ONA 1 Step RLR in place (cts 1&2); 2 Step LRL diag R twd ctr (cts 1&2); 3 Step R diag bwd R (ct 1); step L diag bwd R (ct 2).
-4 Repeat action of meas 1-3 until end of music.
+Repeat action of meas 1-3 until end of music.

-Copyright © 2012 by Dick Oakes
+Copyright © 2014 by Dick Oakes